fduquea/42_libft/README.md

 # 📚 Libft [![fduque-a's 42 Libft Score](https://badge42.vercel.app/api/v2/cli4i2e8c001108jt19bvwefz/project/3063782)](https://github.com/JaeSeoKim/badge42)

-## Disclaimer: This is the current libft I use, with a lot of bonus functions (functions not mandatory by the project's subject).
-The bonus functions are marqued with "*" both in this README and in the libft.h file with a comment.
-Also, the subject requires you to add a bonus rule to compile the bonus function, but after being evaluated I deleted my bonus rule and added the bonus source files to the mandatory ones, which is wrong, DO NOT COPY PASTE IT.
+## Warning: There is two libft libraries, the one from the project (libft folder), and the one I currently use (libft_curr folder), where some functions were modified and others added (like the ft_printf and get_next_line)The bonus functions are marqued with "*" both in this README and in the libft.h file with a comment.
 Use it at your own risk.

 ## Description